gitlabhq/terraform-provider-gitlab/docs/resources/project.md

 - `allow_merge_on_skipped_pipeline` (Boolean) Set to true if you want to treat skipped pipelines as if they finished with success.
 - `analytics_access_level` (String) Set the analytics access level.
 Valid values are `disabled`, `private`, `enabled`.
 - `approvals_before_merge` (Number) Number of merge request approvals required for merging.
 Default is 0.
+  This field **does not** work well in combination with the `gitlab_project_approval_rule` resource and is most likely gonna be deprecated in a future GitLab version (see [this upstream epic](https://gitlab.com/groups/gitlab-org/-/epics/7572)).
+  In the meantime we recommend against using this attribute and use `gitlab_project_approval_rule` instead.
 - `archive_on_destroy` (Boolean) Set to `true` to archive the project instead of deleting on destroy.
 If set to `true` it will entire omit the `DELETE` operation.
 - `archived` (Boolean) Whether the project is in read-only mode (archived).
 Repositories can be archived/unarchived by toggling this parameter.
 - `auto_cancel_pending_pipelines` (String) Auto-cancel pending pipelines.
 This isn’t a boolean, but enabled/disabled.